LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### icontool.py

-This tool will help you if you regularly contribute icons or missing app components.
+This tool will help you if you regularly contribute icons or missing app IDs.

 [icontool.py guide](/docs/icontool_guide.md)